LeoVaris/PathfindingVisualization/README.md

 Dijkstra [Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)<br />
 Greedy Best-first Search [Wikipedia](https://en.wikipedia.org/wiki/Best-first_search)<br /><br />
 Project was made using JavaScript and React.<br />
-After Visualization press "Reset grid" to do another visualization<br />
+After Visualization press "Reset grid" to do another visualization<br /><br />

+[CodeSandBox link](https://codesandbox.io/embed/github/LeoVaris/PathfindingVisualization/tree/master/?fontsize=14&hidenavigation=1&theme=dark&view=preview) ONLY USE ON A 1920X1080 SCREEN<br />
+In CodeSandBox press "open preview in new window to view this app"
 ## Available Scripts

 In the project directory, you can run: